codereader/DarkRadiant_WinDeps/readme.txt

 Note: You'll need 7-zip installed on the system for the shell script to work.

---greebo (December 2011, some updates September 2012)
+--greebo (December 2011, some updates September 2012, further updates July 2014)